originallyus/node-red-contrib-h801/README.md

 ##### How do I find the MAC Address for my H801 controller?
 You may use **Fing** app on iOS/Android to look it up in your network.
 It should be branded as 'Espressif' and usually starts with "18:FE...". [see screenshot](https://raw.githubusercontent.com/originallyus/node-red-contrib-h801/master/screenshot_fing.jpg)

-##### Is this free forever?
-Yes.
-We won't charge you anything.
-If you wants to help us out, buy us some coffee or RedBull.

 ##### I have some suggestions, how do I get in touch?
 Please drop us an [email](mailto:hello@originally.us), or create an issue in our [Github](https://github.com/originallyus/node-red-contrib-h801/issues)

 ##### How do I control my other (non-smart) devices at home with NodeRED?
 Check out [RMPlugin app](https://play.google.com/store/apps/details?id=us.originally.tasker&hl=en) developed by us.
 Here's an [intro video](https://www.youtube.com/watch?v=QUKYKhK57sc) for the hardware.